YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 Uptick Network continuously refines and broadens its protocol and framework layer service modules based on NFT technology and digital asset application requirements, supporting all types of NFT-related business scenarios and use cases.
 Decentralized data service modules are especially crucial, as they assist ecological applications in efficiently accessing authorized data traffic and foster a win-win relationship between data rights holders and service providers.

- **Integrating Web 3.0 Technologies for AI and Social Protocols**
+ **Integrating Web3 Technologies for AI and Social Protocols**

-Incorporating other outstanding technologies from the next-generation Web 3.0 into Uptick Network's infrastructure and services, we offer diverse scenario support for application developers and operators.
+Incorporating other outstanding technologies from the next-generation Web3 into Uptick Network's infrastructure and services, we offer diverse scenario support for application developers and operators.
 Currently, we are particularly focused on the evolution of artificial intelligence technology and decentralized social protocols.

  **Roadmap**